Scaled Relative Graph: Nonexpansive operators via 2D Euclidean Geometry: Operator and SRG transformations

 \begin{fact} Assume $f$ is convex and $L$-smooth with $L>0$.
 For $\alpha\in (0,2/L)$, the iterates of \eqref{eq:gd} converge in that $x^k\rightarrow x^\star$ weakly for some $x^\star$ such that $\nabla f(x^\star)=0$. \end{fact} \begin{proof} By Propositions~\ref{prop:monotone-srg} and \ref{proposition:cvx-srg-first} and Theorem~\ref{thm:srg-scaling-translation}, we have the geometry

-Since $\cN_\theta$ is SRG-full, the containment of the SRG in $\ecomplex$ equivalent to the containment of the class by Theorem~\ref{thm:srg-full}.
+Since $\cN_\theta$ is SRG-full by Theorem~\ref{thm:srg-full}, the containment of the SRG in $\ecomplex$ equivalent to the containment of the class.
 Therefore $I-\alpha \nabla f$ is averaged, and the iteration converges by the Krasnosel'ski\u{\i}--Mann theorem. \end{proof}

 With stronger assumptions, we can establish an exponential rate of convergence for \eqref{eq:gd}.

 \begin{fact} Assume $f$ is $\mu$-strongly convex and $L$-smooth with $0<\mu<L<\infty$.
 For $\alpha\in (0,2/L)$, the iterates of \eqref{eq:gd} converge exponentially to the minimizer $x^\star$ with rate